CASE STUDY

 Solution

-In order to make a drawback claim, it was necessary to establish a commercial relationship between the two companies with agreed upon transactions.
-Employing Customs rules around a drawback trading concept, we were able to establish the required commercial relationship between the import rich company and export rich company’s transactions so that we could file the drawback claims resulting from their combined transactions.
+In order to make a drawback claim, it was necessary to establish a commercial relationship between the two companies with agreed-upon transactions.
+Employing Customs rules around a drawback trading concept, we established the required commercial relationship between the import-rich company and the export-rich company’s transactions, enabling us to file the drawback claims arising from their combined transactions.

 Results

-JMR discovered approximately well over $3 million in refunds that nether importer nor exporter ever expected to realize.
+JMR discovered approximately well over $3 million in refunds that neither importer nor exporter ever expected to realize.